Aliases for CCT6B Gene

 GeneCards Summary for CCT6B Gene

 CCT6B (Chaperonin Containing TCP1 Subunit 6B) is a Protein Coding gene.
 Diseases associated with CCT6B include Pelvic Varices.
-Among its related pathways are Chaperonin-mediated protein folding and Cell cycle_Role of APC in cell cycle regulation.
+Among its related pathways are Chaperonin-mediated protein folding and Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding.
 GO annotations related to this gene include unfolded protein binding and protein transporter activity.
 An important paralog of this gene is CCT6A.

 UniProtKB/Swiss-Prot for CCT6B Gene

 Molecular chaperone; assists the folding of proteins upon ATP hydrolysis.
 Known to play a role, in vitro, in the folding of actin and tubulin (By similarity).